-Dr. Kevin McGrew Bioi (03-26-22)
+Dr. Kevin S. McGrew bio (10-13-24)

-Dr. Kevin McGrew is the Director and owner of the Institute for Applied Psychometrics (IAP{LLC}) and an Adjunct Research Professor at the Institute for Community Integration at the University of Minnesota.
-He received his BA in Psychology (1974) and MS in School Psychology (1975) from Moorhead State University, Moorhead, MN.
-He received his doctorate in Educational Psychology (Special Education, with emphasis on research methods and applied psychometrics) at the University of Minnesota in 1989.
+Dr. Kevin McGrew is the owner and Director of the Institute for Applied Psychometrics (IAP), IIc.
+He received a BA in Psychology (1974) and MS in School Psychology (1975) from Moorhead State University (now Minnesota State University-Moorhead).
+He received his doctorate in Educational Psychology (Special Education, with emphasis on research methods and applied psychometrics) at the University of Minnesota (1989).

-McGrew has 12 years of experience as a practicing school psychologist in the states of Iowa and Minnesota (1975 to 1989).
-He subsequently was a Professor in Applied Psychology (teaching educational psychology courses) at St. Cloud State University, St. Cloud, MN (1990 to 2000).
+McGrew has 12 years of experience as a practicing school psychologist in Iowa and Minnesota (1975-1989).
+He was a Professor in Applied Psychology at St. Cloud State University, St. Cloud, MN (1990 to 2000).
 He served as the Research Director for the Woodcock-Muñoz Foundation (WMF) from 2005 to 2014.
-He also served as Associate Director for Measurement Learning Consultations (MLC) from 2008 to 2014.
+He also served as Associate Director for Measurement Learning Consultants (MLC) from 2008 to 2014.
+He has been a Visiting Lecturer in Educational Psychology (School Psychology program; 2000-2019) and Adjunct Research Professor (Institute for Community Integration; 2019-2024) at the University of Minnesota.

-McGrew recently served as an intelligence and individual differences theory and testing external consultant to two major international test development and research projects.
+McGrew has served as an intelligence and individual differences theory and testing consultant to two international test development and research projects.
 He served in this capacity (2014-2017) to the Dharma Bermakna Foundation and Universatas Gadjah Mada (UGM) for the Indonesian AJT Cognitive Assessment Development Project.
-The CHC-theory based AJT intelligence test is the first ever individually administered intelligence test developed and normed in Indonesia.
+The CHC-theory based AJT intelligence test was the first ever individually administered intelligence test developed and normed in Indonesia.
 He also served as an external consultant to Ayrton Senna Institute (Instituto Ayrton Senna, Sao Paulo, Brazil; 2016-2017) for a large group assessment project-Twenty-first century cognitive SKILLS: Measures of reasoning, knowledge, and creativity in large-scale assessment systems.
 Since 2020 he has also served as an External Research Consultant to the Instituto Ayrton Senna-eduLab21 for a project focused on developing a model of motivated self-regulated learning in the context of ASI's SENNA social-emotional skills project (August 2020 to current).
-Since 2009 McGrew has served as a consultant, via declarations or expert witness testimony, to the courts regarding the measurement of intelligence and psychometric issues relevant to intellectual assessment in Atkins (Atkins v Virginia, 2001) death penalty cases (capital punishment cases involving individuals with intellectual disabilities).
+From 2009 to 2022 McGrew served as an expert consultant, via declarations or expert witness testimony, to the courts on the measurement of intelligence and psychometric issues relevant to intellectual assessment in Atkins v Virginia, 2001) death penalty cases (capital punishment cases involving individuals with intellectual disabilities).

-McGrew has served as a measurement consultant to several psychological test publishers, including Riverside Publishing, the Psychology Corporation (now Pearson Assessments), and CTB/McGraw-Hill.
-He has also served as a measurement and research consultant or advisory board member for a number of national research studies and organizations including the U. S. Department of Education -Office of Special Education Programs (OSEP), National Center on Educational Outcomes (NCEO) for students with disabilities, Stanford Research Institute (SRI), American Institutes for Research (AIR), National Accessible Reading Assessment Project (NARAP), National Academy of Science (NAS), National Academy on Education (NAE), National Center on Student Progress Monitoring, national Special Education Elementary Longitudinal Study (SEELS), National Longitudinal Transition Study-2 (NLTS2), NCES Early Childhood Longitudinal Study (ECLS), and the American Association for Intellectual and Developmental Disabilities (AAIDD) Death Penalty Task Force and Advisory Committee for the Intellectual Disability: Definition, Diagnosis, Classification, and Systems of Support, 12th Edition.
+McGrew has served as a measurement consultant to several psychological test publishers, including Riverside Publishing and the Psychology Corporation (now Pearson Assessments).
+He has also served as a measurement and research consultant or advisory board member for a number of national research studies and organizations including the U. S. Department of Education-Office of Special Education Programs (OSEP), National Center on Educational Outcomes (NCEO) for students with disabilities, Stanford Research Institute (SRI), American Institutes for Research (AIR), National Accessible Reading Assessment Project (NARAP), National Academy of Science (NAS), National Academy on Education (NAE), National Center on Student Progress Monitoring, Special Education Elementary Longitudinal Study (SEELS), National Longitudinal Transition Study-2 (NLTS2), NCES Early Childhood Longitudinal Study (ECLS), and the American Association for Intellectual and Developmental Disabilities (AAIDD) Death Penalty Task Force and Advisory Committee for the Intellectual Disability: Definition, Diagnosis, Classification, and Systems of Support, 12th Edition.
 He has also served as an external consultant to Interactive Metronome, a private neurotechnology company.